embassy-rs/trouble/README.md

 ## Preparations

->The below only concerns you, if you plan to build:
+>The below concerns you only, if you plan to build:
 >
 >- `benchmarks`
 >- `examples/nrf52`
 >- `examples/nrf54`

-Some of the dependencies are brought in as a git submodule.
-You will need to initialize the submodules by:
+Run this command:

 ```
-$ git submodule update --init --depth 1
-$ git -C sub/nrf-sdc submodule update --init --depth 1
+$ git submodule update --init --depth 1 --recursive
 ```

->The first command populates the `sub/nrf-sdc` folder.
-The second populates its internal submodules.
+The `nrf-sdc` dependency is brought in as a submodule (instead of a git dependency).
+This allows us to have a shallow clone, saving lots (700MB!) of disk space.

 ## Examples